calebjmatthews/NewSummer/concept-v2.md

 X Roman numeral naming system
 X Simple NS pixel graphics for all plant stages
 X Flashy banner when finding new family/cultivars
+X Harvested crops as stored items
+_ Pixel graphics for different cultivars
+_ Icon for each cultivar
 _ Pixel graphics linked with traits
-_ Pixel graphics for different cultivars